 Why combine ECG with other sensors?

-Of course, biometric data based on heart rate per se offers valuable insights into subconscious arousal in response to emotionally loaded stimulus material.
+Of course, biometric data based on heart rate alone offers valuable insights into subconscious arousal in response to emotionally loaded stimulus material.
 However, solely based on ECG or PPG data we can‘t be sure whether the arousal was due to positive or negative stimulus content.

 Why?
 The change in heart rate is in fact identical.
 Both positive and negative stimuli can result in an increase in arousal triggering changes in heart rate.